open-telemetry/opentelemetry-go-build-tools/releaser/README.md

 ## Specify Module Sets and Versions

+First, ensure that you check out a branch from which you will begin your commits.
 To specify sets of modules whose versions will be incremented in lockstep, the `versions.yaml` file must be manually edited between versions.
-When creating a `versions.yaml` file...
+When creating a or editing a `versions.yaml` file...

 * For each module set, give it a name and specify its version and modules it includes.